VictorMartins1310/IronhackProject/README.md

 # Controllers and Routes structure
 The Project haves in Total 7 Controllers, one for every Table/Class

-An extra Controller Named Admin: in this Controller a Admin can see all Users and Delete a specific one, additionally can create Roles
+An Controller Named Admin: in this Controller a Admin can see all Users and Delete a specific one, additionally can create Roles
 Its Accessible functions over /admin /admin/users /admin/users/{id}

-/** This Controller is destined for Products
+A Controller for Shopping List
-* It can Create and Update a Product
-* A delete function here is not needed,it can only be deleted by deleting the Shopping List */
+  route: /todolist/shoppinglists

-  /** This Controller is destined for the Shopping List
+A Controller for the Products to be shopped
-* It can Create, Update and Delete a Shopping List
-  */
-  /** This Controller is destined for Tasks
-* It can Create and Update a Task
-* A delete function here is not needed,it can only be deleted by deleting the Task List */
+  route: /todolist/shoppinglists/{shoplistid}/product

 A Controller is destined for the Task List (show Task List or Update the properties)
   route: /todolist/tasklists

+A controller for Tasks in case
+  route: /todolist/tasklist/idoftaslist/task

 A controller for Show All Lists (Task Lists & Shopping Lists)
   route: /todolist/

 A controller for User where can Register and Update Personal Details Like Name or Birthdate
 route: /users/register

-# Extra links(Trello, Presentation Slides, etc…)
+# Presentation Link
 https://docs.google.com/presentation/d/e/2PACX-1vQ4MyzatYmPyUV9BSf2KgvEEEDE-vI8ai_IJIxei_6VUmRdQDiIjhsbK2XNRACJWk0obLnlB-RuCSJz/pub?start=false&loop=false&delayms=3000